 Beans are healthy carbohydrates which can prevent cancer.
 It is known for preventing the reappearance of colon cancer.
 Research suggests that beans can prevent constipation, lower cholesterol and brings down the risks of coronary heart disease.
 The nutrients present in beans include protein, folate, potassium, magnesium, fiber and other minerals.

-Taking in to mind all the tips mentioned above , we have planned an Indian version of the Atkins diet plan (low carb and high protein diet ), This will really help you in losing tremendous amount of weight in an healthy manner.
+Taking into mind all the tips mentioned above, we have planned an Indian version of the Atkins diet plan (low carb and high protein diet ), This will really help you in losing a tremendous amount of weight in a healthy manner.

 Thus, you see all carbohydrates are not bad!
 You can find many healthy exceptions like the ones mentioned above.
 The decision rests with you – either you spread hummus on wholegrain crackers and relish the taste or you go for a huge cheeseburger made with refined flour along with French Fries!

 The lean, thin look of Angelina Jolie may fascinate you.
 But you will be surprised to note that her diet consisted of all low carbs food!
 But experts have opined that a diet without carbs is unhealthy.
 Eating a lot of carbs may load you with calories, but eating healthy carbs while on an Indian low carb diet will allow you to meet your weight loss goals.